 Examples of chronic health problems include

-Hearing impairment Hearing Impairment in Children Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
-If children do not respond to sounds... read more or vision impairment Refractive Disorders in Children In refractive disorders, the eye is not able to properly focus images on the retina, causing blurred vision.
+Hearing impairment Hearing Impairment in Children Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more or vision impairment Refractive Disorders in Children In refractive disorders, the eye is not able to properly focus images on the retina, causing blurred vision.
 Refractive disorders result in blurring of vision.
 Children may be unable to make... read more

 Types of childhood disabilities and/or other special needs (for example, cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of symptoms that involve difficulty moving and muscle stiffness (spasticity).
 It results from brain malformations that occur before birth as the brain is developing... read more , traumatic brain injury [see Overview of Head Injuries Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
 Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more ], Down syndrome Down Syndrome (Trisomy 21) Down syndrome is a chromosome disorder caused by an extra chromosome 21 that results in intellectual disability and physical abnormalities.
 Down syndrome is caused by an extra chromosome 21... read more [trisomy 21], and spina bifida Neural Tube Defects and Spina Bifida Neural tube defects are a certain type of birth defect of the brain, spine, and/or spinal cord.
 Neural tube defects can result in nerve damage, learning disabilities, paralysis, and death.
 The... read more )